 - Disney's Port Orleans Resort - Riverside - Old South (plantations and bayous)

-The theming at Disney's Coronado Springs is easily the most confusing.
-The resort rooms are divided into three sections — Casitas, Ranchos and Cabanas — each with its own flavor of external architecture.
+The theming at Disney's Coronado Springs is easily the most diverse.
+The resort rooms are divided into three main sections — Casitas, Ranchos and Cabanas — each with its own flavor of external architecture.
 All of the room interiors are exactly alike.

-Winner: Disney's Port Orleans - Riverside, although it's largely up to you and your own personal preferences.
+Our Pick: Disney's Port Orleans - Riverside.
 When it comes to children, it's hard to go wrong with the beach theme, which makes Caribbean Beach a popular choice.
-But the picturesque waterways, working water mill, magnolias and poplars make Port Orleans a resort unlike any other.
+But the picturesque waterways, working water mill, magnolias and poplars make Port Orleans - Riverside a resort unlike any other.

 If there is one resort where the theming falls just a bit short, it's Port Orleans - French Quarter.
-While it definitely evokes the feel of New Orleans — right down to the cobblestone streets — that theming in largely going to be lost on children.
+While it definitely evokes the feel of New Orleans — right down to the cobblestone streets — that theming is largely going to be lost on children.

-When it comes to amenities, the Disney moderates all offer a step up from the value resorts.
-All of the Disney moderate hotels have a playground, an arcade, a jogging trail, a gift shop, one feature pool with a slide, a quick-service restaurant and a table-service restaurant.
-Port Orleans French Quarter is the one exception and does not offer a table service restaurant.
-It's a short walk to the table-service restaurant at Port Orleans Riverside (Boatwright's Dining Hall).
-French Quarter is also a short boat ride away to Disney Springs, where there are tons of great table-service options.
+When it comes to amenities, the Disney moderate resort hotels all offer a step up from the value resorts.
+Each of the Disney moderate hotels have a playground, a jogging trail, an arcade, a gift shop, one feature pool with a slide, a quick service restaurant and a table service restaurant.
+Port Orleans - French Quarter is the one exception and does not offer a table service restaurant (though it's a short walk to the table service restaurant at Port Orleans - Riverside, Boatwright's Dining Hall).
+French Quarter is also a short boat ride away to Disney Springs, where there are tons of great table service options.

 Each of the Disney moderate hotels offers movies under the stars, bike rentals and lots of poolside activities.
-Additionally, both Disney's Port Orleans offers horse-drawn carriage rides, bike rentals and catch-and-release fishing.
-Disney's Caribbean Beach offers a pirates adventure cruise, bike rentals, sand volleyball and catch-and-release fishing.
+Additionally, both Disney's Port Orleans Resorts offer horse-drawn carriage rides, campfire activities and catch-and-release fishing.
+Disney's Caribbean Beach offers a pirate adventure cruise, campfire activities, sand volleyball and catch-and-release fishing.

-Winner: Disney's Coronado Springs Resort.
+Our Pick: Disney's Coronado Springs Resort.
 Because Coronado Springs also has a convention center, it offers additional amenities that the other moderates do not.
-They include two table-service restaurants; additional bars; a salon, spa and fitness center; and suites.
+They include two table service restaurants, additional bars, a salon, spa and fitness center and suites.

-The moderates all have more elaborate themed pools (minus perhaps Port Orleans French Quarter) that include water slides and hot tubs (the values do not).
-Because of the importance of the pool— it's often a primary reason why we choose one hotel over another — we're breaking this out into its own category outside of amenities.
+The moderates have more elaborately-themed pools (minus perhaps Port Orleans - French Quarter) that include water slides and hot tubs (while the values do not).
+Because of the pool's importance — it's often a primary reason why we choose one hotel over another — we're breaking this out into its own category outside of amenities.

 Disney Moderate Hotel Size, Transportation & Distance to the Parks

 Like the values, the moderates all offer bus transportation to the theme parks.
 They are about the same distance to Magic Kingdom.
 Disney's Caribbean Beach is closest to Epcot, and Disney's Coronado Springs is closest to Disney's Animal Kingdom and Disney's Hollywood Studios.
-All of them, except for French Quarter, have multiple bus stops around the resort going to and from the parks.
+All of them, except for Port Orleans - French Quarter, have multiple bus stops around the resort going to and from the parks.
 French Quarter does at times share bus service with Riverside.
 For this reason, we'd recommend families staying at any of the Disney moderate hotels consider renting a car or using a car sharing service, especially during the busiest times of year.
 In fall 2019, we look forward to Disney’s Skyliner, a gondola system that will travel between Caribbean Beach (the only moderate hotel), Hollywood Studios and Epcot.

 Additionally, both of the Port Orleans resorts offer boat transportation to Disney Springs, which is a nice option for families who want to do more shopping and dining (nothing gets Leap excited like a boat ride)!

-Winner: Disney's Port Orleans French Quarter.
+Our Pick: Disney's Port Orleans - French Quarter.
 French Quarter has a loyal group of fans who wouldn't dream of staying anywhere else, and its size is a big reason.
 With its cobblestone "streets" and smaller footprint, it has a more intimate feel.
-It's also more popular with adults who don't have children because of its theming (or less kid-friendly theming) We're also giving it the nod because it's closest to Disney Springs.
+It's also more popular with adults who don't have children because of its theming (or less kid-friendly theming).
+We're also giving it the nod because it's closest to Disney Springs.

-All of the Disney moderates offer queen beds in their standard rooms, which is a recent change.
-Disney's Caribbean Beach, which was the last of the moderates to have full beds, recently had its rooms refurbished.
-The results have made a big difference, and these are now the most updated and modern of all the moderates.
-The tropical theming is carried inside the rooms, which feature dark, carved headboards, and warm-colored tropical bedding.
-Disney's Coronado Springs has a more Aztec theming with blues and browns as the dominant colors, and are undergoing refurbishment to look a little more uniform with the other Disney moderate hotel rooms.
-Disney's Port Orleans features both southern plantation-style theming and bayou-theming inside its rooms.
+All of the Disney moderate hotels offer queen beds in their standard rooms.
+At Disney's Caribbean Beach, the tropical theming is carried inside the rooms, which feature dark, carved headboards.
+Disney's Coronado Springs has a more Aztec theme, with blues and browns as the dominant colors, and are undergoing refurbishment to look a little more uniform with the other Disney moderate hotel rooms.
+Disney's Port Orleans - French Quarter features both southern plantation-style theming and bayou-theming inside its rooms.

-Many of the rooms at Disney's Caribbean Beach and Disney's Port Orleans Riverside will sleep up to five adults, which makes them a better choice for larger families (the fifth sleeper gets a fold-down Murphy bed, which reveals fun, themed artwork).
+Many of the rooms at Disney's Caribbean Beach and Disney's Port Orleans - Riverside will sleep up to five adults, which makes them a better choice for larger families (the fifth sleeper gets a fold-down Murphy bed, which reveals fun, themed artwork).
 It's important to note that there are no elevators at Caribbean Beach, which offers two stories.
-At Port Orleans Riverside, elevators are only offered for the three-story Magnolia Bend section of rooms.
+At Port Orleans - Riverside, elevators are only offered for the three-story Magnolia Bend section of rooms.
 If you’re bringing along a furry friend, Port Orleans - Riverside is the only dog-friendly moderate resort.

-Additionally, Disney's Caribbean Beach and Disney's Port Orleans Riverside offer more elaborately themed rooms — pirate rooms and royal rooms respectively.
-The intricately carved pirate ship beds will only accommodate doubles, so these rooms sleep up to four adults.
-The royal rooms, featuring Tiana and the other princess, are fit for your princess and offer light-up headboards and intricate, dark royal colors.
+Disney's Caribbean Beach and Disney's Port Orleans - Riverside offer more elaborately-themed rooms — pirate rooms and royal rooms, respectively.
+The intricately-carved pirate ship beds will only accommodate doubles, so these rooms sleep up to four adults.
+The royal rooms, featuring Tiana and her princess pals, are fit for your own princess and offer light-up headboards and dark, royal colors.

-Winner: Disney's Caribbean Beach Resort.
-With the recent rooms refresh, the ability to sleep five (in many rooms) and double sinks, Caribbean Beach gets our nod for the best rooms.
+Our Pick: Disney's Caribbean Beach Resort.
+With the recent room refresh, the ability to sleep five (in many rooms) and double sinks, Caribbean Beach gets our nod for the best rooms.